tomio13/RDM-Desktop/docs/Motivation.md

 may prove to be better.

 ### Issue 2: server load
-Many of the solutions are based on the cloud, that is server clusters running everything needed.
+Many of the solutions are based on the cloud, that is on a server clusters running everything needed.

 An interesting trend is to add external software, contained applications (e.g.